 4. Cell lines with multiple cells with the same or different related abnormalities would be classed as cytogenetically abnormal.

 5. We would not assign the cell line as abnormal if an abnormality was found in a single cell only.

 Other species can be analyzed.
 Pricing and level of information that can be generated vary.
 Please contact us for further information.

-Please note that for customers in the US, the service is only available from fixed samples.
+Please note that for customers in the US, the service is only available for fixed samples.